darwino/darwino-documentation/Developer Guide/Using the Studio.md

 - -webui: This project is generated when the wizard is instructed to create a J2EE or hybrid app.
 It contains the web artifacts that are consumed by the web application.
 It’s not under “shared” because we can have apps that are not web apps, for example pure backend apps on the server, or native apps for mobile devices.

- It is a basic skeleton using web technologies and angular.js. angular.js is not a requirement, but it is recommended.
-The index.html file that’s generated includes angular code, but you can delete it and use whatever framework you like.
+ It is a basic skeleton using web technologies and AngularJS.
+AngularJS is not a requirement, but it is recommended.
+The index.html file that’s generated includes AngularJS code, but you can delete it and use whatever framework you like.

  The web resources are packaged under a folder called darwino-inf under src/main/resources (a Maven convention for where to put resources).

  Darwino comes with a custom service that is able to read the resources inside that directory and act as though they were part of your J2EE project and part of your mobile assets.

 - -j2ee: This is a J2EE wrapper to this project.
-It includes the Java in the Java runtime and it includes the web resources in the runtime (must flesh this out).
+It includes the Java in the Java runtime and it includes the web resources in the runtime.

  The pom.xml defines the dependencies of the project.
 In our case, it shows that we’re including the demo-app-shared and demo-app-webui, thus all the content in both projects will be included.